shirayukikitsune/xbeat/README.md

   - PostProcessing effect (only for the entire scene, to be done for each model)
   - Bone deformation
   - Vertex skinning on GPU
-  - VMD motion, for cameras and bone transformations (morphs to be done)
+  - VMD motion, including camera, bone transformations and morphs

 Compiling
 ---------